jyelloz/neolith/README.md

 ### What is in progress?

 - Server-side
-    - File/folder transfer
+    - File transfer

 ### What is not implemented?

 - Server-side
+    - Folder Transfer
+    - Download/Upload resumption
-    - Permissions
+    - User Permission enforcement
-    - User administration
+    - Online User administration
     - File manipulation (move/delete/set info)
     - Well-designed state machines for connections
-    - A good dispatch mechanism for transaction receipt.
+    - A good dispatch mechanism for transaction receipt
-    - A good model for request-reply sequences.
+    - A good model for request-reply sequences
-    - More ergonomic declaration and (de-)serialization of each protocol struct.
     - Communication with Trackers
 - Client
     - Anything